wbamberg/idl-reference/docs/nsIXMLHttpRequest.md

 Sets a HTTP request header for HTTP requests.
 You must call open
 before setting the request headers.

-@param header The name of the header to set in the request.
-@param value The body of the header.

 #### Parameters ####